hkrainko/firstcircle-test/README.md

     - Use Long for fast arithmetic and predictable behavior.
     - Entire system should consistently treat balances as minor units.

+2) Assume one user will have one wallet at this moment.
+    - Can be extended in the future for multiple wallets per user. (e.g. support for different currencies)

-2) PostgreSQL with transactional guarantees
+3) PostgreSQL with transactional guarantees
     - Centralized wallet tracking with ACID transactions.
     - Concurrency and consistency are ensured via transaction boundaries.

-3) Clean Architecture/Layered approach
+4) Clean Architecture/Layered approach
     - Clear separation between domain, application/use cases, delivery (HTTP), data (repositories), and infrastructure.

-4) Testing strategy
+5) Testing strategy
     - Unit tests for use cases and domain logic.
     - Integration tests for repository and controller interactions.
     - E2E tests for full user flows via HTTP endpoints.